MasterSais/uvo/README.md

 simpleObj({
   id: 3,
   name: 'YourAwesomeUserName',
-  role: 'invalidRole' // wrong.
+  role: 'invalidRole', // wrong.
 Will be null
+  status: 0 // will be skipped in output.
 });
 // => { id: 3, name: 'YourAwesomeUserName', role: null }